Chapter 1

 “Do you mind?”

-“Not at all,” I said and pecked my older sister on the cheek.
+“Not at all,” I replied and pecked my older sister on the cheek.

 “Nothing, you still got time.
 Mom wanted to make sure we were all up-and-at-’em.”